BIBLE EXPLORE

 Treasure Bag

-Get a pillowcase and fill it full of ‘treasure’ (paper clips, cellotape, string, etc) You also need a list (that only you can see) of all the things.
+You will need - a pillowcase full of ‘treasure’ (paper clips, cellotape, string, etc) You also need a list (that only you can see) of all the things.

 Treasure Tray

-On a tray, put lots of different things.
-Eg pencil, scissors, envelope, feathers, string, paper, etc. Also a piece of paper with ‘Your heart will always be where your treasure is” Cover it with a cloth.
+You will need - a tray with lots of different things, a piece of paper with ‘Your heart will always be where your treasure is”.
+Cover it with a cloth.

 • Give every child a piece of paper and a pen.
 Tell them that you are going to show them a tray of treasures, and that their job is to try and remember as many things that are on the tray as possible.